-2. The Com npany

-has not

-implemented the

-Regulation 34 a as per

-the prescribed time

-given by the

-guidelines u under

-SEBI (L ODR)

-Regulations, 20 15.
+Monetary

+NGRBC Principle Brief of the Case Has an appeal been preferred?
+(Yes/No)

-Settlement - NA 0 -
+Settlement - NA 0 - -

-Compounding fee - NA 0 -
+Compounding fee - NA 0 - -

 Non-Monetary

-NGRBC Name of the reg ulatory / Brief of the Case Has an appeal been
+NGRBC Principle Name of the reg enforcement agenci institution Brief of the Case Has an appeal been preferred?

-Principle enforcement agencies / judicial preferred?
 (Yes/No)

-institution ns

 Imprisonment - NA - -

-Punishment - NA - -
+Punishment - NA -

-3. Of the instances 3.
-Of the instances disclosed in Question 2 above, details of the Appeal/Revision preferred in cases where monetary where monetary or non-monetary action has been appealed.
+3. Details of the instances disclosed in Question 2 above, details of the Appeal/Revision preferred in cases where monetary cases where monetary or non-monetary action has been appealed.
 Case Details Name of the regulatory/ enforcement agencies/ judicial institutions NA